TheRedSpy15/The-Trail/README.md

 # NOTE

-Also, the .jar file REQUIRES Java to be installed.
+The .jar file REQUIRES Java to be installed.
 A .exe will come for Windows users without Java.

 # **LICENSE NOTICE**